Redundancy

 One important thing to remember about redundancy is that nodes do not have to be installed on the same type of operating system.
 This means that users can run the primary node on a Windows machine and install the backup node on a Linux machine.

-The only precaution that users must take for redundancy to work properly is to ensure that the same versions of both the modules and bootstrap are used on both nodes.
+To ensure proper redundancy, users must take the precaution of using the same versions of both the modules and bootstrap on both nodes.

 Your browser does not support SVG.click here to download